hanzhi713/image-collage-maker/Mechanism.md

     else:
         filled.append(white)
 ```

 #### Salient object only for uneven distribution

-The are are only two notable differences between this option and the uneven option without the ```--salient``` flag.
+There are only two notable differences between this option and the uneven option without the ```--salient``` flag.

 Convert the destination image into a binary image, and extract area containing salient objects using the binary image.